-BLOOMBERG’S CAMPAIGN BILLION DOLLARS COULD HELP SAVE THOUSANDS OF HOMELESS PEOPLE
+BLOOMBERG’S BILLION DOLLAR CAMPAIGN COULD HELP SAVE THOUSANDS OF HOMELESS PEOPLE

 I try and avoid getting into politics for the same reason I avoid going into a rat-infested building.